 The District uses the net asset value (NAV) per share as a practical expedient to estimate the fair values of investments in LCMS Foundation common funds, which do not have readily determinable fair values.
-These investments, with an aggregate fair value of \$415,998 at January 15, 2022, are not classified within the fair value hierarchy as shown in the above tables.
-Additionally, these investments have no unfunded commitments as at January 15, 2022.
+These investments, with an aggregate fair value of \$1,121,673 and \$415,998 at January 15, 2023 and 2022, respectively, are not classified within the fair value hierarchy as shown in the above tables.
+Additionally, these investments have no unfunded commitments as at January 15, 2023 or 2022.